Magnitude meets persistence. Homology theories for filtered simplicial sets: Persistent homology

-where $\F$ is a (finite) field, and $\F_l$ is the chain complex with a copy of $\F$ concentrated in degree zero; further, for $l'\geq$ the chain map $\F_l\to \F_{l'}$ is the zero map.
-The composite $H_\star(CS(X)\boxtimes A)$, where $H_\star\colon \ch_\Ab\to \Ab$ is the usual homology functor, is then called the ``persistent homology of $S(X)$ with coefficients in $\F$.''
-Using this coefficient functor has the advantage that isomorphism classes of such functors that satisfy certain finiteness conditions can be completely characterised by a collection of intervals, called the \define{barcode}, see e.g., \cite[Theorem 1.9]{Ou15}.
+that sends $\ell$ to the chain complex with a copy of $\F$ concentrated in degree zero, and sends $ \ell \leq\ell'$ to the identity chain map.

+The composite $H_\star(CS(X)\boxtimes A)$, where $H_\star\colon \ch_\Ab\to \Ab$ is the usual homology functor, is usually called the ``persistent homology of $X$ (with respect to $S$) with coefficients in $\F$.''
+Using this coefficient functor has the advantage that, under appropriate finiteness conditions, isomorphism classes of such functors can be completely characterised by a collection of intervals, called the \define{barcode}, see e.g., \cite[Theorem 1.9]{Ou15}.
+We note that there are many different types of filtered spaces that are used in applications of persistent homology, see \cite[Table 1]{roadmap} for an overview of some of these.
+To be useful in applications, such spaces have to satisfy theoretical guarantees dictated by what is called ``topological inference'', see \cite[Chapter 2 and 5]{Ou15}.

 More generally, we give the following definition: